Yihuai-Xu/Yihuai-Xu.github.io/index.md

 ## News

+- **[Apr.
+2025]** The paper titled ‘Training-free Black-box LLM-Generated Text Detection By Token Probability Topology Modeling’ is under submission.
+- **[Mar.
+2025]** The paper titled ‘A New Subspace Minimization Conjugate Gradient Algorithm Without Explicit Use of Gradient Terms’ is under review.
 - **[Jan.
 2025]** The paper titled ‘Training-free LLM-generated Text Detection by Mining Token Probability Sequences’ has been accepted by ICLR-2025.
+- **[Jan.
+2025]** The paper titled ‘Hyper Adversarial Tuning for Boosting Adversarial Robustness of Pretrained Large Vision Models’ is under review.

 {% include_relative _includes/publications.md %}